G1: What is the purpose of PACS Standard 5

-Furthermore, corruption which previously took place in relation to the procurement process for the relevant Project Contract (see PACS Standard 3) or the agreement of contract terms (see PACS Standard 4) may impact on the carrying out of the works and services under the Project Contract.
+In addition, corruption may have previously taken place in relation to the procurement process for the relevant Project Contract or in relation to the agreement of contract terms.
 For example, a Supplier may have paid a bribe so that:

 This previous corruption could impact on the carrying out of the works and services.
 For example:

-Modifications to or under an awarded Project Contract are modifications which take place after the contract has been entered into between the Project Owner and the Supplier.
+Modifications to or under a Project Contract are modifications which take place after the contract has been entered into between the Project Owner and the Supplier.
 A modification is also often called a ‘variation’.

 There are two types of modification: